Description:

 Danes are short-coated dogs and can be surprisingly sensitive to cold — sometimes they need a sweater in cooler weather.

-- They need regular daily walks and playtime.
+They need regular daily walks and playtime.
+For Odin, cannot be left alone more than 5 hours daily.

 -